1952 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Recent auction results demonstrate strong collector demand for this bold and obvious variety.
+Recent auction results show strong and consistent demand for this bold variety among Washington quarter collectors.

 | Date | Platform | Price | Grade |